-Du e Date Form Title What To Report Amounts To Report To IRS To Recipient (unless indicated otherwise) 5498 IRA Contribution Information Contributions (including rollover contributions) to any individual retirement arrangement (IRA) including a SEP, SIMPLE, and Roth IRA; Roth conversions; IRA recharacterizations; and the fair market value (FMV) of the account.
-All amounts May 31 (To Participant) For FMV/RMD Jan 31; For contributions, May 31 5498-ESA Coverdell ESA Contribution Information Contributions (including rollover contributions) to a Coverdell ESA.
+Du e Date Form Title What To Report Amounts To Report To IRS To Recipient (unless indicated otherwise) 3921 Exercise of an Incentive Stock Option Under Section 422(b) Transfer of stock pursuant to the exercise of an incentive stock option under section 422(b).
+All amounts February 28 January 31 3922 Transfer of Stock Acquired Through an Employee Stock Purchase Plan Under Section 423(c) Transfer of stock acquired through an employee stock purchase plan under section 423(c).
+All amounts February 28 January 31 5498 IRA Contribution Information Contributions (including rollover contributions) to any individual retirement arrangement (IRA), including a SEP, SIMPLE, and Roth IRA; Roth conversions; IRA recharacterizations; and the fair market value (FMV) of the account.
+All amounts May 31 (To Participant) For FMV/RMD, Jan 31; For contributions, May 31 5498-ESA Coverdell ESA Contribution Information Contributions (including rollover contributions) to a Coverdell ESA.
 All amounts May 31 April 30 5498-SA HSA, Archer MSA, or Medicare Advantage MSA Information Contributions to an HSA (including transfers and rollovers) or Archer MSA and the FMV of an HSA, Archer MSA, or Medicare Advantage MSA.
-All amounts May 31 (To Participant) May 31 W-2G Certain Gambling Winnings Gambling winnings from horse racing, dog racing, jai alai, lotteries, keno, bingo, slot machines, sweepstakes, wagering pools, poker tournaments, etc. Generally, \$600 or more; \$1,200 or more from bingo or slot machines; \$1,500 or more from keno February 28 January 31 W-2 Wage and Tax See separate instructions To SSA To Recipient Statement Last day of February January 31
+All amounts May 31 (To Participant) May 31 W-2G Certain Gambling Winnings Gambling winnings from horse racing, dog racing, jai alai, lotteries, keno, bingo, slot machines, sweepstakes, wagering pools, poker tournaments, etc. Generally, \$600 or more; \$1,200 or more from bingo or slot machines; \$1,500 or more from keno February 28 January 31 W-2 Wage and Tax Wages, tips, other compensation; social security, Medicare, and withheld To SSA To Recipient Statement income taxes.
+Include bonuses, vacation allowances, severance pay, certain moving expense payments, some kinds of travel allowances, and third-party payments of sick pay.
+See separate instructions Last day of February January 31